 Everything related to the admissions process can be found here — requirements, policies, processing applications for graduating, transcripts, tuition and more.

-Rose State College is also accredited as a degree-granting institution by the Higher Learning Commission: Commission of the North Central Association of Colleges and Schools.
+Rose State College is also accredited as a degree-granting institution by the Higher Learning Commission and individual programs.

 The Academic Advisement office serves the needs of students who are attending college for the first time, enrolling concurrently while attending high school or are undecided on a major.

 Currently enrolled students may be granted academic forgiveness by repeating individual courses or reprieving complete semesters.

 At the end of each semester, students are placed into one of four academic level based upon their performance.

 Rose State College is a public, two-year institution with an "open-door" admissions policy.
 Any graduate of an accredited high school or non-graduate whose high school class has graduated is eligible for admission.

 If you're wondering how many hours you have or need to graduate, apply for an official audit.

 Students are frequently required to obtain enrollment verifications for private or government agencies.